KarimEbrahemAbdelaziz/git_eraser/README.md

-# GitCleaner
+# GitEraser

-Welcome to GitCleaner 🧹🧹!
+Welcome to GitEraser 🧹🧹!

 By this Gem, you'll Preview and Cleanup your branches that had been merged to master branch.